KHEngineering/RoboRio/faq/roborio.md

 ##Will we lose encoder counts while that happens (encoder brownout)?

-Luckily the system is capable of managing current draw at many levels.
+This depends on how your Robot is wired and what voltage level the Electrical System is dipping too.
+If the Robot is dipping below 6.3V and you are powering your encoders from the 5V source on the RoboRio, then yes, as the 5V supply dies, so will power to your encoder.

+However, the RoboRio can read it's inputs down to above 4V, so if you supply power to your encoder externally (using a boost regulator for example), then the encoder will still maintain its power, and the RoboRio will still be capable of reading the pin states until the input voltage is too low to run the RoboRio processor (below 4.0V).

- 1. The roboRIO monitors its input voltage level and coordinates brownout staging in order to prevent blackout of critical elements.
+ The roboRIO monitors its input voltage level and coordinates brownout staging in order to prevent blackout of critical elements.
 This is the approach that is currently being tweaked.

 The general approach of the brownout behavior is to disable high draw components -- motor controllers -- in order to stabilize the voltage level and avoid reboots and further faults.
-As mentioned earlier, the alpha results were quite promising, but the response is being tweaked in order to maintain the supply rails to sensors -- both analog and digital.
+As mentioned earlier, the response is being tweaked in order to maintain the supply rails to sensors -- both analog and digital.

- One aspect of this, detailed by Joe earlier, is to identify which PWM devices are motors and which are servos.
-The FPGA will then be able to disable motors directly instead of simply removing their signal and waiting for their micros to timeout.
+One aspect of this, detailed by NI, is to identify which PWM devices are motors and which are servos.
+The FPGA will then be able to disable motors directly instead of simply removing their signal and waiting for their the controllers to timeout.
 This quicker response has not been tested by the alpha or beta teams, but it is a ~10X improvement in timing control of the circuit driver.

- 2. When a brownout does occur, the information will be accessible to robot code.
-If the motor controllers outputs are zeroed by the FPGA, this can cause integral windup in control loops.
+When a brownout does occur, the information will be accessible to robot code.
+Labview, C++, and Java libraries have been outfitted with new function calls that will return true or false depending on if a specific system is currently in the brownout state.
+Using these methods can help teams prevent control loop Integral windup.If the motor controllers outputs are zeroed by the FPGA, this can cause integral windup in control loops.
 If those control loops are aware that their set point was not what they requested, they can adjust their integral state.
 If the brownout is more severe and the supply lines to servos and sensors is interrupted, the robot code can know that absolute position of some mechanisms may need to be recalibrated.

- 3. Motor controllers implement the set point, and as seen with the Jaguar, they can impose limits.
-Currently this is not a part of the plan.

- 4. User code is in charge of motor controller set points.
-Ramping or limits are easy to implement.
-The Power API now gives feedback from the PD and roboRIO that should help with balancing performance and current draw.
-I don't personally have a PD to test, but it is hoped that external current sensors and monitoring isn't really required in order to make this approach effective and accessible to many teams.

- 5. Robots sensors could be allowed to use a suppy that is not shared with servos.

- There are probably others.
-I feel that the next step is to characterize the improvement that Joe has already implemented.
-I'm sure that will be accomplished in the beta.
-Probably quite soon.
+If you are really worried about this situation, the best recommendation is to put your critical sensors, feeding control loops on a dedicated regulator, that will be sustained when the voltage drops.
+This way the sensor stays alive, and the RoboRio will be able to read the digital/analog signals as long as the RoboRio is still running.

 The bus switch that adjusts the signals passed to the FPGA is powered by a supply that is sourced by the buck-boost that powers the controller as a whole.
 That supply operates down to 4.5 V. That means that if you decide to power your encoder with a supply other than the one provided and the provided supply browns out, the signals will still make their way to the FPGA.
 As noted earlier, if your sensor depends on pull-up resistors (like limit switches or banner sensors or open-collector output encoders) then you will also need to add pull resistors connected to your external supply.
 You should be able to test this by either using the new power API to disable the 5 V supply manually or by installing a jumper between 5 V and Ground which puts the supply in protection.

 ---